Don Q: Distillation process

 Don Q is distilled from sugar cane.
 The combination of the type of yeasts employed for fermentation, distillation method, aging conditions, and blending determines the characteristic flavor of rum.
 Made with molasses, water, mash, and yeast, Don Q is distilled in a continuous still.
 Once distilled, the clear spirit is aged in oak barrels for up to a year per Puerto Rican law, adding a golden color and character to the rum.
 Flavors and spices, if any, are added as an option at this point.
 The brand's taste is achieved through a proprietary recipe, which is blended into the rum mixture at the final stages of production.

 Advertising and sales

 Currently, Don Q is sold in the United States, Mexico, the U.S. Virgin Islands, Spain, and a number of other countries.
 Don Q is the best-selling rum in Puerto Rico.

 Destileria Serrallés has been engaged in numerous advertising campaigns for its rums.
-Television ads have run on Puerto Rican channels for decades, and the brand has sponsored local sports teams, such as Ponce's Leones de Ponce baseball team and their BSN counterpart the Leones de Ponce basketball team.
+Television ads have run on Puerto Rican channels, and they have sponsored local sports teams, such as Ponce's Leones de Ponce baseball team and their BSN counterpart the Leones de Ponce basketball team.
 Don Q also has appeared on a number of films.
-Small sample bottles of the Don Q are available at supermarkets, pharmacies, and liquor stores.